 Steve Horvath, Ph.D.

-Dr. Horvath is an aging researcher and bioinformatician whose research lies at the intersection of epidemiology, chronic diseases, epigenetics, genetics, and systems biology.
-He developed systems biologic approaches such as weighted gene co-expression network analysis.
+Dr. Horvath is an aging researcher and bioinformatician whose research ranges from epidemiology, chronic diseases, epigenetics, to systems biology.
+He developed systemic biologic approaches such as weighted gene co-expression network analysis.
 He works on all aspects of biomarker development with a particular focus on genomic biomarkers of aging.
 He developed a highly accurate multi-tissue biomarker of aging known as the epigenetic clock.
 Salient features of the epigenetic clock include its high accuracy and its applicability to a broad spectrum of tissues and cell types.
 He develops and applies methods for analyzing and integrating gene expression-, DNA methylation-, microRNA, genetic marker-, and complex phenotype data.
 His lab members apply and develop data mining methods to study a broad spectrum of diseases, e.g. aging research, cancer, cardiovascular disease, HIV, Huntington's disease, neurodegenerative diseases.

-Epigenetic clock theory of aging.
+Epigenetic Clock Theory of Aging.
 Horvath's development of the DNA methylation based age estimation method known as epigenetic clock was featured in Nature magazine.
-In 2011 Horvath co-authored the first article that described an age estimation method based on DNA methylation levels from saliva.
-In 2013 Horvath published a single author article on a multi-tissue age estimation method that applies to all nucleated cells, tissues, and organs.
+In 2011, Horvath co-authored the first article that described an age estimation method based on DNA methylation levels from saliva.
+In 2013, Horvath published a single author article on a multi-tissue age estimation method that applies to all nucleated cells, tissues, and organs.
 This discovery, known as the Horvath clock, was unexpected because cell types differ in terms of the their DNA methylation patterns and age related DNA methylation changes tend to be tissue specific.
-In his article, he demonstrated that estimated age, also referred to as DNA methylation age, has the following properties: it is close to zero for embryonic and induced pluripotent stem cells, it correlates with cell passage number; it gives rise to a highly heritable measure of age acceleration; and it is applicable to chimpanzees.
-Since the Horvath clock allows one to contrast the ages of different tissues from the same individuals, it can be used to identify tissues that show evidence of increased or decreased age
+Horvath demonstrated that DNA methylation age has the following properties: it is close to zero for embryonic and induced pluripotent stem cells, it correlates with cell passage number, it gives rise to a highly heritable measure of age acceleration; and is applicable to chimpanzees.
+Since the Horvath clock allows one to contrast the ages of different tissues from the same individuals, it can be used to identify tissues that show evidence of increased or decreased age.

 aging critical publications